 It is the Assistant Principal or delegates responsibility to confirm student RoSA marks with KLA teachers before entering the details into the NESA Schools Online website before the closing date which is published by NESA at the beginning of each school year.

 Assessments - what you need to complete!

-Over the course of Year 10 students will be given a variety of assessment tasks across all mandatory KLAs that assess content knowledge, skills and abilities.
+During Year 10, students will be given a variety of assessment tasks across all mandatory KLAs that assess content knowledge, skills and abilities.

 General Rules